reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 ## Conclusion
 In conclusion, our project aimed to build upon the existing research by applying modern deep learning techniques, primarily the Vision Transformer model, to classify MS from MRI images.
 Through meticulous cross-validation and fine-tuning, we achieved robust performance metrics, demonstrating the efficacy of ViT models in medical image classification tasks.

+## Potential Problems and Future Directions
+### Small Dataset
+- The current dataset, while balanced and sufficient for initial trials, is relatively small.
+Small datasets may not capture the full variability required for robust model training and generalization.
+- **Future Directions:** Acquire a larger dataset with more images to improve the model's ability to generalize to new data.

+### Higher Resolution Images
+- Higher resolution images could provide more detailed information, potentially improving the model's ability to detect subtle features associated with MS.
+- **Future Directions:** Incorporate high-resolution MRI images in future datasets to leverage the detailed spatial information they provide.

+### Model Complexity and Interpretability
+- Vision Transformers are complex models, which makes interpreting the learned features challenging.
+Understanding why the model makes specific predictions is crucial in medical applications.
+- **Future Directions:** Employ model interpretability techniques like SHAP or LIME to better understand the model's decision-making process.

 ## Acknowledgments
 This project was made possible by the pioneering efforts of [Macin et al., 2022](https://www.mdpi.com/2076-3417/12/10/4920), whose data and initial study laid the groundwork for our research.